HaMM4R/SightRead/README.md

 ```
 $ python3 main.py
 ```
+Your own music may then be added to the music folder for detection.
+For further instructions on this process please see the Song Setup section below.

 # INSTALLATION FOR ANDROID

 I have provided an APK in the release for those who would like to install on Android.
 You can download the APK directly to your phone